pjbriggs/bioinf-software-install/README.md

  * Picard tools
  * Tophat

+There is also script to install and configure a local instance of Galaxy:

+ * install_galaxy.sh

 ### Build script recipes ###

 The scripts use a set of convenience functions defined in `functions.sh`